demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

    * [pan-os-query-logs](#pan-os-query-logs)
    * [pan-os-check-logs-status](#pan-os-check-logs-status)
    * [pan-os-get-logs](#pan-os-get-logs)
-* The target argument works only on operational type commands. (not commit, logs, etc)
+* The target argument is supported only in operational type commands.
+Meaning, you can not use it with commit, logs, PCAP commands.

 ## Configure Panorama on Cortex XSOAR